thdud7/VTC-traffic-generator/README.md

+# Acknowledgement
+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

 # Video Teleconferencing (VTC)

 **VTC** is defined as two-way traffic, consisting of separate audio and video streams, between two or more endpoints.
 This document explains how to install and operate the Searchlight VTC traffic generator.
 For technical details explaining how the traffic generator works or how media content is generated, see the [wiki](/wiki/main.md).

 [[_TOC_]]

 ## Source Code
 ```
 Video Teleconference (VTC)
 ├── README.md: documentation about VTC (this file)